 Spaulding Academy & Family Services

 With a history spanning over 150 years, Spaulding Academy & Family Services is one of the oldest organizations in the nation serving children in need.
 Our legacy began in 1871 as the New Hampshire Orphans Home and School for Industry, which later was renamed as the Daniel Webster Home.
 This organization merged with the Golden Rule Farm in 1958 to become Spaulding Youth Center (Est. 1914).
 To best represent the evolution of available programs and services, the organization became Spaulding Academy & Family Services in 2020.
 Since 1871, we have supported over 46,000 exceptional children and family members toward a successful future.
+Click here to check out historical images in our 150th Anniversary Facebook album.

 The Daniel Webster Home